Mehmet Fuat Köprülü: The Making of a Nationalist Intellectual

-From 1910 to 1913, Fuat Köprülü taught Ottoman language and literature at various high schools in Istanbul, including the prestigious Galatasaray High School.
-Fuat Köprülü initially opposed the literary movement known as New Language, which sought to simplify the Turkish language, and wrote articles for the Servet-i Funun magazine using a literary style comprehensible only to the most learned of Ottoman intellectuals.
+From 1910 to 1913, Fuat Köprülü taught Turkish and literature at various high schools in Istanbul, including the prestigious Galatasaray High School.
+Fuat Köprülü initially opposed the literary movement known as New Language [yeni lisan], which sought to simplify the Turkish language, and wrote articles for the Servet-i Fünun magazine using a literary style comprehensible only to the most learned of Ottoman intellectuals.
 Fuat Köprülü changed his writing style and politics during the Balkan Wars.
 On February 6, 1913, the day after the Bulgarian army attacked the Ottoman lines in the outskirts of Istanbul, Türk Yurdu magazine, a bastion of simplified Turkish prose and Turkish nationalism, published the first of many popular and patriotic essays by the 23-year-old Fuat Köprülü: “Hope and Determination" (Umit ve Azim), “Mourning Migration (Hicret Matemleri), "A Turk's Prayer (Türk’ün Duasi), and “Turkishness, Islamness, Ottomanness" (Türklük, İslamlık, Osmanlılık).
-From 1919 to 1920 he contributed to Büyük Mecmua, a supporter of Turkish independence war.
+He published articles in İslam Mecmuası, one of the publications of the Committee of Union and Progress, between 1914 and 1918.
+From 1919 to 1920 he contributed to Büyük Mecmua, a supporter of the Turkish War of Independence.

-Toward the end of 1913, Fuat Köprülü published his seminal and widely lauded academic article, “The Method in Turkish Literary History (Türk Edebiyati Tarihinde Usul), in Bilgi Mecmuasi.
+Toward the end of 1913, Fuat Köprülü published his seminal and widely lauded academic article, The Method in Turkish Literary History (Türk Edebiyati Tarihinde Usul), in Bilgi Mecmuasi.
 He argued that historians should not only research kings, viziers, commanders and scholars, but ordinary people as well.
 Fuat Köprülü believed that in addition to public and official records, historians should also study art, archeology, literature, language, folklore and oral traditions.
-His plea for historians to study social history was so unique and ahead of its time that the Annales school in France, famous for embracing a similar approach in the journal Annales d’histoire economique et sociale, did not emerge until 1929, a full 16 years after the publication of "Turk Edebiyati Tarihinde Usul".
-One month after the publication of the article, Fuat Köprülü was appointed Professor of the History of Turkish Literature at Istanbul University.
-He was only 23 years old.
+This plea of his for historians to study social history was 16 years before the emergence of Annales school, which embraced a similar approach in France.
+One month after the publication of this article, Fuat Köprülü was appointed a Professor of the History of Turkish Literature at Darülfünun when he was at the age of 23.

 Fuat Köprülü continued his scholarly research and academic publications through the years, eventually culminating in his magnum opus, The First Mystics in Turkish Literature (Turk Edebiyatinda İlk Mutasavviflar), in 1918, a book that focused on two Turkish mystics and folk poets, Ahmet Yesevi and Yunus Emre.
 His Turk Edebiyati Tarihi (History of Turkish Literature), published in 1920, was another seminal book that traced the history of Turkish literature through millennia.
 In 1923, at the age of 33, Fuat Köprülü was appointed Dean of the Faculty of Literature at Istanbul University.
 In a short book entitled The History of Turkey (Türkiye Tarihi) published that same year, he reviewed the history of the Turks from ancient Central Asia to the modern Ottoman Empire, continuing the approach he pioneered in his study of Turkish literature.